DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 provides WPF controls to display a PDF.
 PageDisplay will dsplay a single pdf page with no chrome.
 PdfViewer provides minimal reader chrome to flip between pages and show optional layers in a pdf document.

+**Melville.Pdf.ImageExtractor** is a special renderer that extracts the images from the pages as it renders.

+**Melville.Pdf.TextExtractor** "renders" pdf pages to strings from the rendered page.

 ## The Pdf Libraries
 These assemblies implement the core of the PDF standard, and are really the heart of Melville.PDF.